 Leaders in the Metro region have long recognized the importance of pairing investments in transportation capacity building with travel demand management tools.
 The 2018 RTP identified congestion pricing as a high priority, high impact strategy.
 The RTP directed Metro staff to conduct an analysis to understand the ability for different congestion pricing tools to help the region meet its priorities.
-Metro staff evaluated a range of scenarios testing four different congestion pricing tools (described in Figure 1) to understand if pricing could help the region meet four of the goals set out in the RTP:
+Metro staff evaluated a range of scenarios testing four different congestion pricing tools (described in Figure 1) to understand if pricing could help meet the region's four transportation priorities set out in the RTP: